ChangePlusPlusVandy/change-github-challenge-aaanirudh/README.md

 If this is your first time working with git, check out [this document](https://docs.google.com/document/d/1D89Tvytivgpwm0VHu8-KRdGXipxD7ze28uD_goA2j88/edit) we made to help get you up to speed!

-To give a quick overview: you're going to be cloning this repo to your computer, creating your own branch, updating a sample page for your project, pushing that branch, and creating a pull request for it on github.
+To give a quick overview: you're going to be cloning this repo to your computer, creating your own branch, updating a sample page for your project, pushing that branch, and creating a pull request for it on GitHub.
 Shouldn't take more than an hour to complete; let's get started.

 ## 1. Clone the repository to your computer